dd9jn/rfc4880bis/crypto-refresh.md

   Any other value is a symmetric-key encryption algorithm identifier.
   A version 6 packet MUST NOT use the value 255.

-- Only for a version 6 packet where the secret key material is encrypted (that is, where the previous octet is not zero), a one-octet scalar octet count of the cumulative length of all the following optional string-to-key parameter fields.
+- Only for a version 6 packet where the secret key material is encrypted (that is, where the previous octet is not zero), a one-octet scalar octet count of the cumulative length of all the following conditionally included string-to-key parameter fields.

+- Conditionally included string-to-key parameter fields:

-- \[Optional\] If string-to-key usage octet was 255, 254, or 253, a one-octet symmetric encryption algorithm.
+  - If string-to-key usage octet was 255, 254, or 253, a one-octet symmetric encryption algorithm.

-- \[Optional\] If string-to-key usage octet was 253, a one-octet AEAD algorithm.
+  - If string-to-key usage octet was 253, a one-octet AEAD algorithm.

-- \[Optional\] Only for a version 6 packet, and if string-to-key usage octet was 255, 254, or 253, a one-octet count of the following field.
+  - Only for a version 6 packet, and if string-to-key usage octet was 255, 254, or 253, a one-octet count of the following field.

-- \[Optional\] If string-to-key usage octet was 255, 254, or 253, a string-to-key (S2K) specifier.
+  - If string-to-key usage octet was 255, 254, or 253, a string-to-key (S2K) specifier.
     The length of the string-to-key specifier depends on its type (see {{s2k-types}}).

-- \[Optional\] If string-to-key usage octet was 253 (that is, the secret data is AEAD-encrypted), an initialization vector (IV) of size specified by the AEAD algorithm (see {{version-two-seipd}}), which is used as the nonce for the AEAD algorithm.
+  - If string-to-key usage octet was 253 (that is, the secret data is AEAD-encrypted), an initialization vector (IV) of size specified by the AEAD algorithm (see {{version-two-seipd}}), which is used as the nonce for the AEAD algorithm.

-- \[Optional\] If string-to-key usage octet was 255, 254, or a cipher algorithm identifier (that is, the secret data is CFB-encrypted), an initialization vector (IV) of the same length as the cipher's block size.
+  - If string-to-key usage octet was 255, 254, or a cipher algorithm identifier (that is, the secret data is CFB-encrypted), an initialization vector (IV) of the same length as the cipher's block size.

 - Plain or encrypted multiprecision integers comprising the secret key data.
   This is algorithm-specific and described in {{algorithm-specific-parts-of-keys}}.